Irvine Wrongful Death Attorney

 In California, a wrongful death occurs when a person dies due to another party’s negligence, recklessness, or intentional actions.
 Common scenarios include fatalities resulting from car accidents, medical malpractice, workplace incidents, defective products, or violent crimes.
 Irvine saw 188 incidents of violent crime in 2019, including 69 aggravated assaults.

-If the responsible party failed to exercise reasonable care or acted with misconduct, their actions might qualify as grounds for a wrongful death claim.
+If the responsible party failed to exercise reasonable care or acted with harmful intent, their actions might qualify as grounds for a wrongful death claim.
 California allows surviving family members or dependents to pursue compensation to address the emotional and financial impact caused by the loss.
+Money from a successful wrongful death claim cannot replace the victim, but it can provide a sense of closure and financial peace of mind during a difficult time.

 Common Types of Compensation Following a Wrongful Death